Rayhatron/matthewgraybosch.com/_posts/manhood/2017-02-21-classical-taste-a-love-story-or-nobody-knows-youre-a-cat-on-the-internet.md

 You know that apartment full of books Matt Damon had in *Good Will Hunting*?
 You know the life he had?
 That was the home and the life *I* had, only I lived in Waterbury, CT instead of Boston,,worked as a programmer instead of a construction worker, and I didn't have any friends (let alone one played by Ben Affleck).

-{% include youtube.html src="https://www.youtube.com/embed/3i8eIzSeC8w" caption="Matt Damon and Ben Affleck in *Good Will Hunting* %}
+{% include youtube.html src="https://www.youtube.com/embed/3i8eIzSeC8w" caption="Matt Damon and Ben Affleck in *Good Will Hunting*" %}

 And if I had a friend telling me that I was wasting my life as a recluse who only left his apartment to work and shop, and told me I owed it to him to do more with my life, I would have told him, "I don't owe you a goddamned thing.
 This is the life I want for myself."